mbeaudru/modern-js-cheatsheet/README.md

 In addition to [Promises](#promises), there is a new syntax you might encounter to handle asynchronous code named *async / await*.

 The purpose of async/await functions is to simplify the behavior of using promises synchronously and to perform some behavior on a group of Promises.
 Just as Promises are similar to structured callbacks, async/await is similar to combining generators and promises.
-Async functions *always* returns a Promise. ([Ref: MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function))
+Async functions *always* return a Promise. ([Ref: MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function))

 > **Note :** You must understand what promises are and how they work before trying to understand async / await since they rely on it.